hapax/hapax.github.io/assets/maximal.md

 ### 1.2.
 Trip-planning <a id="sec-1-2" name="sec-1-2"></a>

+#### A single side trip

-Imagine that our two surveyors are being asked to plan roads between Mesopotamian cities, Assur ($A$) and Babylon ($B$).
+Imagine that our two surveyors are now asked to plan roads between two Mesopotamian cities, Assur ($A$) and Babylon ($B$).
-The first surveyor thinks a straight line between $A$ and $B$ is shortest, but the second argues that a side trip to Charax Sidae ($C$) will be shorter.
+The first surveyor thinks a straight line between $A$ and $B$ is shortest, but the second argues that a side trip to Charax Sidae ($C$) can provide a shortcut.
-Without even knowing where these cities are in relation to one another, the first surveyor can *prove* they are correct using
+Without even knowing where these cities are in relation to one another, the first surveyor can *prove* the straight line is shortest using their newfound knowledge of circles.

-For convenience, we orient measuring sticks so that Assur $A$ is at the origin and Babylon $B$ on the vertical stick.
+For convenience, the first surveyor orients measuring sticks so that Assur $A$ is at the origin and Babylon $B$ on the vertical stick.
+(These measuring sticks are now very long.)
-Now, draw circles from $A$ and $B$ which pass through $C$.
+The surveyor then draws circles from $A$ and $B$ which pass through
+$C$, using long ropes with ends fixed at $A$ and $B$ respectively.
-This lets us compare the length $AB$ of the direct route to the lengths $AC, BC$ when you have the side trip.
+This lets us compare the length $AB$ (the length of the straight line from Assur to Babylon) to the lengths $AC, BC$ traversed when you travel via Charax.

 The circles overlap with some length $d$, in which case